Mike Renfro: Houston Oilers

-Renfro was selected by the Houston Oilers in the fourth round (98th overall) of the 1978 NFL Draft.
-As a rookie, he started 10 out of 14 games, registering 26 receptions (third on the team) for 339 yards (third on the team) and 2 touchdowns.
+Renfro was selected by the Houston Oilers in the fourth round (98th overall) of the 1978 NFL draft.
+As a rookie, he started 10 out of 14 games, registering 26 receptions (third on the team) for 339 yards (third on the team) and two touchdowns.

-In 1979, he started 2 out of 15 games, collecting 16 receptions (tied for fifth on the team) for 323 yards (third on the team), a 20.2-yard average (led the team) and 2 touchdowns.
-In the playoffs he was involved in one of the most controversial plays in NFL history.
+In 1979, he started two out of 15 games, collecting 16 receptions (tied for fifth on the team) for 323 yards (third on the team), a 20.2-yard average (led the team) and two touchdowns.
+In the playoffs, he was involved in one of the most controversial plays in NFL history.
 Down 17–10 late in the third quarter of the AFC Championship game against the Pittsburgh Steelers, a Dan Pastorini pass to Renfro for an apparent tying touchdown was ruled not a catch, possibly costing the Oilers a chance for victory and a trip to the Super Bowl.
 The play was cited as the impetus for league-wide instant replay in the NFL, which was instituted in 1986.

-In 1980, he started 16 games, tallying 35 receptions (second on the team) for 459 yards (third on the team) and one touchdown.
+In 1980, Renfro started 16 games, tallying 35 receptions (second on the team) for 459 yards (third on the team) and one touchdown.
 In 1981, he had his best year with the Oilers, starting 12 games, while making 39 receptions (second on the team) for 451 yards (second on the team) and one touchdown.

-In 1982, the season was reduced from a 16-game schedule to 9 contests because of the players' strike that year.
-He started 4 out of 9 games, posting 21 receptions (third on the team) for 295 yards (third on the team) and 3 touchdowns.
+In 1982, the season was reduced from a 16-game schedule to nine contests because of the players' strike that year.
+Renfro started four out of nine games, posting 21 receptions (third on the team) for 295 yards (third on the team) and three touchdowns.

-In 1983, he did not play until the fifth regular season game while he was recovering from hepatitis and was eventually placed on the injured reserve list with a left knee injury on November 28.
+In 1983, Renfro did not play until the fifth regular season game while he was recovering from hepatitis and was eventually placed on the injured reserve list with a left knee injury on November 28.
 He finished with 23 receptions (third on the team) for 316 yards (tied for second on the team) and 2 touchdowns.

-On April 13, 1984, he was traded to the Dallas Cowboys along with a 1984 second-round pick (#54: Bo Eason) and a fifth-rounder in the 1985 NFL Draft (#114: Herschel Walker), in exchange for wide receiver Butch Johnson and a 1984 second-round pick (#40: Victor Scott).
+On April 13, 1984, Renfro was traded to the Dallas Cowboys along with a 1984 second-round pick (#54: Bo Eason) and a fifth-rounder in the 1985 NFL draft (#114: Herschel Walker), in exchange for wide receiver Butch Johnson and a 1984 second-round pick (#40: Victor Scott).